Skip to content

 ConsoleAlways — it’s the only sink

-AndroidNever — stdout is invisible to logcat
+AndroidNever — stdout is invisible to logcat, and test_mode does not override this

 • ssh -t pi 'helix-screen ...' → tty allocated → console sink on.

-This prevents the “double-log” mode that caused the Snapmaker U1 print failure where spdlog at trace wrote ~35 lines/sec to stdout, the init script captured stdout to a tmpfs file, and 498 MB filled /tmp.
+The file/socket exclusions prevent the “double-log” mode that caused the Snapmaker U1 print failure where spdlog at trace wrote ~35 lines/sec to stdout, the init script captured stdout to a tmpfs file, and 498 MB filled /tmp.
+They are also why the ZMOD AD5X launcher redirect (>> /opt/config/mod_data/log/helixscreen.log 2>&1) contains no app log: stdout there is a regular file.

 Reading --test Logs When stdout Isn’t a TTY